top of page

 Risk management is a very underrated attribute.

 It is boring, dull and invisible.
 Its virtues are often only realised in times of ruin or in hindsight as we grow older.
-Contrary to conventional knowledge, a person's wealth has little correlation with his/her line of work but more about just being around at the right place and the right time.
-Some might even attribute this to family background.

-I have seen high-flying bankers who used to hold lofty pay-checks, being being "reduced" to the common man.
+I have seen high-flying bankers who used to hold lofty pay-checks, being being so-called "reduced" to the common man.
 And it's not only bankers, celebrities share a similar fate as well.
 People such as Michael Jackson, Mike Tyson and Nicholas Cage went into financial debt splurging on extravagant items.
 Hard to imagine sometimes.

-Being in a highly-desired job and earning a five-digit monthly pay-check upon graduation doesn't guarantee that you'll be well off in your 30s and 40s.
-Even if you find yourself in a financially advantageous position in your 40s, circumstances can change overnight if you make a misstep.
-I find those swaggering in this category and exuding an air of arrogance incredibly vulnerable (and borderline repulsive).
+And even if you find yourself in a financially advantageous position in your 40s, circumstances can change quickly overnight if you make a misstep.
+I find those swaggering in this category while exuding an air of arrogance incredibly vulnerable and borderline repulsive.

 Steve Schwarzman of Blackstone once said in an interview with Bloomberg.